+Hold point:

-Hold point: Provide details of the messages to be displayed and the locations of the variable message signs.
-Provide wording for advance warning message(s) and wording for message(s) to be displayed during the works.
-Do not use any VMS until the messages to be displayed have been approved.
-Do not use any VMS until the proposed location and orientation of the VMS has been approved.
-Provide this information not less than 5 working days before the VMSs are to be put in to service for the project.
+- Provide details of the messages to be displayed and the locations of the variable message signs.
+This information is to be included in TGSs for the project. - Provide wording for advance warning message(s) and wording for message(s) to be displayed during the works.
+This information is to be included in TGSs for the project. - Do not use any VMS until the messages to be displayed have been approved. - Do not use any VMS until the proposed location and orientation of the VMS has been approved. - Provide this information not less than 5 working days before the VMSs are to be put in to service for the project.